Some thoughts on questions of social responsibility, detachment and progress in academia.

 Essay that poses the question whether the Digital Humanities can be considered an academic discipline in their own right.

 Anecdote about scholarly misconduct and the pitfalls of Wikipedia.
 Chronicles a quote from the philosopher Hans Vaihinger that never quite existed.

 Workshop report about “Thinking in Practice”, hosted by the Modelling DH project in January 2017 in Cologne.
-It offers an assessment from an outsider point of view.

 Spontaneous reply to the LA Review of Books article “Neoliberal Tools (and Archives): A Political History of Digital Humanities” by Daniel Allington, Sarah Brouillette, David Golumbia.